BenNeise/bennneise.github.io/_posts/2014-02-18-vspherediskproperties.markdown

 ![Screenshot showing results of script](/assets/DiskInformation.png)

-This PowerShell script uses the [vSphere PowerCLI](https://www.vmware.com/support/developer/PowerCLI/index.html) to display a list of virtual machine disks, file-names, modes (persistent or non-persistent), sizes and whether or not the disk is [thinly provisioned](https://www.vmware.com/products/vsphere/features/storage-thin-provisioning.html).
-You'll need to connect to one or more vSphere servers first.
+This PowerShell script uses the [vSphere PowerCLI](https://www.vmware.com/support/developer/PowerCLI/index.html) to display a list of virtual machine disks, file-names, modes (persistent or non-persistent), sizes and whether or not the disk is [thinly provisioned](https://www.vmware.com/products/vsphere/features/storage-thin-provisioning.html). <!--more--> You'll need to connect to one or more vSphere servers first.

 ```powershell
 # Create an empty array for results